Bariqa-Anwar/ROBOTICS-BOOK/docs/introduction/rviz2-urdf.md

 Save this to `ros2_ws/src/my_robot_pkg/launch/display_simple_box.launch.py`.
 You will also need to update your `setup.py` to install this launch file.
 (We will cover this in detail in Module 1).

-You can then launch it with:
+You can then launch it with :

 ```bash
 ros2 launch my_robot_pkg display_simple_box.launch.py